asad-sharif/asad-sharif/README.md

 I'm determined to enhance my Frontend development skills and eventually transition into a full-time role in the industry.
 I'm particularly interested in creating user-friendly, visually appealing web applications.

 ## Let's Connect & Contribute 📍
-I'm open to collaborations and contributions on any of my or your projects.
+I'm open to **immediate collaborations and contributions** on any of my or your projects.
 If you're interested in working together, please don't hesitate to get in touch.
 <br>
-Feel free to **[email me](asadsharif1270@gmail.com)** for any collaboration or project opportunities.
+Feel free to reach me at *asadsharif1270@gmail.com* for any collaboration or project opportunities.
 Also, **[Connect on LinkedIn](https://www.linkedin.com/in/asad--sharif/)** with me.